BlockchainCommons/envelope-cli-swift/Docs/5-DID-EXAMPLE.md

 # envelope - Distributed Identifier Example

 This example offers an analogue of a DID document, which identifies an entity.
-The document itself can be referred to by its CID, while the signed document can be referred to by its digest.
+The document itself can be referred to by its ARID, while the signed document can be referred to by its digest.

 **See Associated Video:**